cms-egamma/ID-Trainer/README.md

 #### Run on GPUs

 The code can also transparently use a GPU, if a GPU card is available.
 Although, all packages need to be setup correctly.
-For GPU in tensorflow, you can use a cvmfs release is available:
+For GPU in tensorflow, you can use the LCG_97py3cu10 cvmfs release:
 `source /cvmfs/sft.cern.ch/lcg/views/LCG_97py3cu10/x86_64-centos7-gcc7-opt/setup.sh`

 For XGBoost, while the code will use it automatically, it needs a GPU compiled XGBoost with CUDA >10.0.
 This is at the moment not possible with any cvmfs release.
-You can cartainly setup packages locally.
+You can certainly setup packages locally.

 ### Running the trainer